FatterCatDev/discord-casino/docs/privacy-policy.md

 ## 4. Data Sharing & Disclosure
 - We do not sell or rent user data.
-- Data is stored locally on the bot host or the project database (SQLite or Postgres).
+- Data is stored in the hosted Postgres database or encrypted application storage.
 Access is restricted to project maintainers.
 - We may disclose limited data if required by law, to respond to valid legal requests, or to enforce our Terms of Service.
 - Aggregated, non-identifiable statistics may be published (e.g. total chips in circulation).